The Caffeine Molecule May Harm Your Endocannabinoid System

 Is it possible that coffee is harming us?

 When I think of sipping on a nice brew, it normally brings to mind things like: a little morning pick-me-up, socializing with friends, or taking a break in the workday.
-Never have I considered that caffeine could throw my entire endocannbinoid system out of whack!
+Never have I considered that the caffeine molecule could throw my entire endocannbinoid system out of whack!

 And did you know that besides the caffeine molecule, coffee also contains hundreds of other questionable compounds?
 All of these can interfere with aspects of disease development and/or prevention.
 The same is true for tea, energy drinks and soft drinks rich in caffeine.